Changing the range of a torque wrench.

 This article explains how to use an extension for the purpose of INcreasing the range of any torque wrench; and, this article also explains how to use an extension for such as the U-joint flange bolts, where you simply cannot get a torque wrench withOUT an extension to fit properly, due to the limited room between the bolt and the U-joint body.

+Note that you might have just one torque wrench, say one that reads to 75 or 100 foot-pounds, and you desire to increase its operation to much higher.
+That is also easy to do with the proper length extension!
 In order to increase the output of a torque wrench beyond its maximum setting, you must increase the leverage.
 This is done by EXTENDING the working end of the torque wrench...and NEVER by extending the handle in ANY way.
 In most instances the EXTENSION is used straight out, that is, parallel, in-line, with the wrench.
 A calculation you may need is how much the torque is INcreased.
 TYPICALLY, however, you will just want to know how to set the torque wrench for a specific torque value.

 Nearly the very same process and calculations are used for both of these ideas.